 Though heroin is powerfully addictive, addiction is a treatable disease with many different possible methods.
 Pharmaceutical treatments are available to curb addiction and withdrawal symptoms.
 Medications like buprenorphine and methadone are commonly used.
 In some countries, medical professionals administer heroin in increasingly small doses to wean patients off the drug.

 Cognitive behavioral therapy and other addiction treatment techniques are used to help people in recovery maintain their sobriety and avoid relapse.
 Because addiction is chronic, continued participation in 12-step programs is often the best way to remain clean.

 If you or a loved one is suffering from heroin or opioid addiction, help is just a phone call away.
-Call Pathway to Hope at 844-557-8575 to find out your options.
+Call Pathway to Hope at 844-557-8575 or contact us online to find out your options.